2023 Kessel Fellowships

 - Applicants who have been co-PIs are eligible to apply regardless of the level of funding they have received in the past.
 The AOS’s goal is to provide critical funding to early-career ornithologists who do not have access to other significant funds.

 - Applicants may not have received a Kessel Fellowship award previously.

 - Applicants may apply for only one AOS research award (Kessel Fellowship or Student & Postdoc Research Award) in a year and may hold only one award at a time.

-Applications must be submitted through our online Member Portal and are due by 31 March 2021.
+Applications must be submitted through our online Member Portal by 11:59 p.m. on 28 April 2023.

 - The page linked above will direct you to a login screen.
 If you have previously created an account in our Member Portal, enter your user name and password.
 After logging in, you will be redirected to the Kessel Fellowship nomination page.